ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 Let's talk about the Pony scheduler for a moment.
 When you start up a Pony program, it will create one scheduler thread per available CPU.
 At least, that is what it does by default.
 Each of those scheduler threads will remain locked to a particular CPU.
 Without going into a ton of detail, this is usually the right thing to do for performance.

 Pony schedulers use a work-stealing algorithm that allows idle schedulers to take work from other schedulers.
 In a loaded system, the work stealing algorithm can keep all the CPUs busy.
-However, when CPUs are underutilized, performance can suffer.
+However, when CPUs are underutilized, work-stealing can have a negative impact on performance.
 Based on your program, running with fewer threads might result in better performance.
 When you run your pony program, you can pass the `--ponythreads=X` option to indicate how many scheduler threads the program will create.
 For some programs, the best choice is `--ponythreads=1`; this will turn off work-stealing, and it will keep all work on a single CPU which can sometimes provide a nice performance boost based on CPU caches.

 We suggest you try the following:

 - Run your program under your expected workload.
 - Start with 1 scheduler thread and work your way up to the number of CPUs you have available.
-- Measure your performance with `ponythread` setting.
+- Measure your performance with ecah `ponythread` setting.
 - Use the number of scheduler threads that gives you the best performance.

 Work is ongoing to improve the work-stealing scheduler.
 Feel free to check in on the [developer mailing list](https://www.ponylang.org/contribute/) to get an update.